groenewege/kirby-task-list/readme.md

 # Kirby Task List

-This plugin extends [Kirby 2 CMS](http://getkirby.com) with some basic and extremely easy taks-list formatting.
+This plugin extends [Kirby 2](http://getkirby.com) with some basic and extremely easy to use taks-list formatting.
 The plugin enables the inclusion of [github style task lists](https://help.github.com/articles/writing-on-github/) in Kirby content.